yazi11/HW2/lab-05.md

 ```

 ![](lab-05_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->
+answer:yes,because in buzzfeed we analyzing the data to search for more
+understanding the data and get information form it we go deep and deep
+and make a lot of filtrations to understanding the data.
+Knit, *commit,

-Knit, *commit, and push your changes to GitHub with an appropriate
+and push your changes to GitHub with an appropriate commit message.
+Make
-commit message.
-Make sure to commit and push all changed files so that
+sure to commit and push all changed files so that your Git pane is
-your Git pane is cleared up afterwards.*
+cleared up afterwards.*

 6. In a single pipeline, filter for laureates who won their prize in
     the US, but were born outside of the US, and then create a frequency